10 Home gym essentials on a budget

 This will be your most important, and most costly expenditure.
 You must have a source of progressive resistance for your exercise routine to build muscle and strength – bodyweight exercises alone won’t do it.

 Adjustable dumbbells are perfect for a home gym because they only take up the space of 1 set of dumbbells, but the resistance can be progressed from 5 pounds to 52.5 pounds.
-The Bowflex SelectTech 552 is the set we have used at Rock Solid Fitness with good results.
+The Bowflex SelectTech 552 is the set I have used with good results.
 You just twist the dial on each end to select the weight you want, lift the handle and you’re ready to train.
-Note: If you can’t find them on Amazon (which happens sometimes), you can get them directly from Bowflex here.

 An adjustable workout bench is a huge addition for a complete home gym.
 Having one in your compact home gym space will vastly increase the number of exercises you can perform, which will give you more complete muscular development, keep your motivation high, and help keep your workout plan sustainable.